George Eastman – Short Biography

 Key business leader success traits: had faith in his own abilities, valued his employees immensely

-Eastman was a strong belief of the fact that business success is directly related to the goodwill and loyalty of its employees.
+Eastman had a strong belief in the fact that business success is directly related to the goodwill and loyalty of its employees.
 In 1919, he gave one-third of his personal stake in Kodak (an estimated worth of $10 million) to his employees.